very-inky/Cod-Zombie-Health-Calculator/README.md

 # Cod-Zombie-Health-Calculator
 This program is written in Python.
-To run it you will need Python installed on your computer, which can be ontained here: https://www.python.org/
+To run it you will need Python installed on your computer, which can be obtained here: https://www.python.org/
 Not sure if you have python?
 You can search your computer for it, or in your terminal or command prompt you can type "py" or "python" as a command.
 If it's installed it will show you what version is installed.

 Simply run the program and follow the prompts.